 The College offers a course of study of four years' duration leading to the degree of Bachelor of Arts.
-The College is approved by the College and University Council of the State of Pennsylvania, and also by the Association of Colleges and Preparatory Schools of the Middle States and Maryland.
+The College is approved by the College and University Council of the State of Pennsylvania, the American Medical Society, and also by the Association of Colleges and Preparatory Schools of the Middle States and Maryland.